celery/billiard/Doc/library/multiprocessing.rst

       See :ref:`multiprocessing-auth-keys`.

+   .. attribute:: sentinel

+      A numeric handle of a system object which will become "ready" when the process ends.

+      You can use this value if you want to wait on several events at once using :func:`multiprocessing.connection.wait`.
+Otherwise
+      calling :meth:`join()` is simpler.

+      On Windows, this is an OS handle usable with the ``WaitForSingleObject`` and ``WaitForMultipleObjects`` family of API calls.
+On Unix, this is a file descriptor usable with primitives from the :mod:`select` module.

+      .. versionadded:: 3.3

    .. method:: terminate()

       Terminate the process.
 On Unix this is done using the ``SIGTERM`` signal;
-      on Windows :cfunc:`TerminateProcess` is used.
+      on Windows :c:func:`TerminateProcess` is used.
 Note that exit handlers and finally clauses, etc., will not be executed.

       Note that descendant processes of the process will *not* be terminated --